selwynpolit/d9book/book/dates.md

 ## Retrieve date range field

-To retrieve a date range field from a node, use `value` and `end_value` for the stand and end dates:
+To retrieve a date range field from a node, use `value` and `end_value` for the start and end dates:

 ```php
 // Magic getters.